Modeling Task Effects in Human Reading with Neural Network-based Attention

-In order to compare the three surprisal estimates, we need a measure of effect size.
-For this, we compare the model fit of the three mixed effects models using deviance: higher deviance indicates greater improvement in model fit over the baseline model.
-For first pass, we find that the mixed model that includes NEAT surprisal achieves a deviance of~253 compared to the mixed model containing only the baseline predictors.
-With full surprisal, we obtain a deviance of~493.
-On the other hand, the model including random surprisal achieves a lower deviance of~173.
+In order to evaluate the different surprisal estimates, \changedSecond{we compare the model fit} of the three mixed effects models using deviance: higher deviance indicates greater improvement in model fit over the baseline model.
+For first pass, we find that the mixed model that includes NEAT surprisal \changedSecond{reduces deviance by}~413 compared to the mixed model containing only the baseline predictors.
+With full surprisal, we obtain a \changedSecond{deviance difference} of~499.
+On the other hand, the model including random surprisal achieves a lower \changedSecond{deviance difference} of~304.
 For the other reading time measures, the situation is similar, see Table~\ref{tab:neat-predicts-dundee} for details.
 (This table also contains AIC and BIC as additional measures for model comparison; these agree with the deviance results.)
 For fixation rate, we find that no form of surprisal has any predictive power over and above the other predictors, in line with what we found for skipping.